JonathanMEdwards/subtext10/doc/language.md

 ```
 The rule is that the first defined argument is anonymous in the call.
 Note that named arguments use the same notation `:=` as a set operation.
 That is because they actually are set operations, overriding the data fields of the function.
 The first argument implicitly uses a set operation too: `.arg1 := 2`.
 Because arguments use set operations, we get defaul argument inputs.
 Thus for example `1 plus(+ 1)` will increment the default value of the argument (from 1 to 2), with a final result of 3.
 This is a contrived example, but we will see more useful cases later with choices and lists.

-There is one big difference between functions in Subtext and other languages: they are expressions, not values.
+There difference between functions in Subtext and most other languages: functions are expressions, not values.
 Look at this function:
 ```
-increment = function {
+increment = do {
   in: 0
   in + 1
 }